 Frame Inspection: The act of inspecting the home’s structural integrity and its compliance to BCA (Building Codes Australia).

-In Situ: “In position” – applied to work done in the position where it is finally required, e.g., concrete is pre-cast to create a drainage slope for an in situ shower, that is, a shower with a tiled base.
+In Situ: “In position” – applied to work done in the position where it is finally required, e.g., concrete is pre-cast to create a drainage slope for a tiled shower.